dogweather/forkful/content/en/swift/working-with-yaml.md

 {{< edit_this_page >}}

 ## What & Why?
-YAML, short for "YAML Ain't Markup Language", is a human-readable data serialization standard that we can use to configure files or data exchange.
-Programmers love YAML for its simplicity and readability, especially in configuration settings, CI/CD scripts, and container orchestration systems.
+YAML, which stands for YAML Ain't Markup Language, is a human-friendly data serialization standard for all programming languages.
+Programmers use it for configuration files, inter-process messaging, and data storage because its readability is much closer to plain English compared to other data formats like XML or JSON, making it simpler to understand and write.

 ## How to:
-Swift doesn't natively handle YAML, so we need to use a third-party library like Yams.
-First, add Yams to your `Package.swift`:
+Swift does not include built-in support for YAML parsing and serialization, necessitating the use of third-party libraries.
+A popular choice is `Yams`, a library for working with YAML in Swift.

+First, you need to add `Yams` to your project.
+If you're using Swift Package Manager, you can add it as a dependency in your `Package.swift` file:

 ```swift
 dependencies: [